Alstonia muelleriana: Distribution and habitat

-The range of the hard milkwood is restricted to a small part of northeastern Queensland, from near Rossville to the Paluma Range north of Townsville, and also the southwestern parts of Papua New Guinea.
+The range of the hard milkwood is restricted to a small part of northeastern Queensland, from near Rossville to the Paluma Range N.P. north of Townsville, and also the southwestern parts of Papua New Guinea.

 It grows in rainforests, but is also found in drier forests and is common in regrowth or disturbed areas.

 Conservation

 This species is listed by both the Queensland Department of Environment and Science and the IUCN as least concern.
 The IUCN states in its assessment that the population is stable and that no current or future threats have been identified.